 It is a common misconception to assume that the at-fault driver's insurance company will cover the damages.
 The laws surrounding car insurance policy and third-party liability are complicated.
 You must seek professional help from an attorney.
-If you find yourself in such a predicament, contact our law offices for a free consultation.
+Contact our law offices for a free consultation if you find yourself in such a predicament.

 The injured victim must obtain the at-fault driver's contact and insurance information.
-At the same time, the reckless driver and the car owner should also get a hold of the victim's insurance and contact information.
+At the same time, the reckless driver and the car owner should also receive the victim's insurance and contact information.

 If you suffered an injury from a vehicle collision or are involved in one, you need to seek medical services immediately.
-Even if you think that you are doing well, it’s still best to have a medical professional evaluate you for any damages.
+It is best to have a medical professional evaluate you for any health concerns.

 There are instances when the at-fault driver is the one driving your car.
-In this situation, things can escalate differently.
-As stated in earlier sections, auto insurance follows the car and not the driver.
+In this situation, things can turn out differently.
+As stated in earlier sections, auto insurance in California, at least the liability and property damage portions of it, follows the car and not the driver.

-Because of this, the car owner will need to use their auto insurance policy for any vehicular damages.
-However, if the owner's insurance coverage is insufficient, the at-fault driver will need to offer their insurance coverage to pay the remaining damages.
-Unfortunately, it is the same scenario for any injuries or death caused by a negligent driver.
+Because of this, the car owners will need to use their auto insurance policy for any vehicular damages and bodily injury claims by injured parties who were not at fault.
+However, if the owner's insurance coverage is insufficient, the at-fault driver will need to offer their insurance coverage to pay the remaining damages, if the insurance is available.

 Lending your car to another person could result in unwanted liabilities.
 Because of this reason, you must refrain from lending your vehicle to someone you barely know.